1) Elgin Baylor (’71-’72 Lakers)

 25) DeMarcus Cousins (’19-’20 Lakers)

-An exceedingly talented but seemingly snake bit superstar, Cousins made four All-Star teams during the decade, was named 2nd-Team All-NBA twice, and averaged 20+ points and 10+ rebounds per game five times.
-He was also combative, sullen, injury prone, and reportedly a major headache for coaches and general managers.
-This was certainly not conducive to team success and Cousins found himself without a single playoff appearance eight seasons into his career, six with the Kings and two with the Pelicans.
-Just as he ascended to the top of the list of greatest NBA players to never reach the postseason, Cousins took a pay cut to sign with the defending champion Warriors as a free agent.
-Fighting through various injuries, he finally took part in not just the playoffs but also the NBA Finals, where Golden State was upset by the Raptors.
+An exceedingly talented but seemingly snake bit superstar, Cousins made four All-Star teams during the ’10s and was named 2nd-Team All-NBA twice.
+He was also combative, sullen, injury prone, and reportedly a major headache for coaches.
+This wasn’t conducive to team success and Cousins found himself without a single playoff appearance eight seasons into his career.
+Just as he ascended to the top of the list of greatest NBA players to never reach the postseason, Cousins signed as a free agent in 2018 with the defending champion Warriors.
+He finally took part in not just the playoffs but also the NBA Finals, but Golden State was upset by the Raptors.
 Signing with the Lakers for ’19-’20, Cousins could have added NBA champ to his resume but tore an ACL before the season started, leaving him sidelined indefinitely.
-Though they cut him mid season, the Lakers did present Cousins with a championship ring after clinching their title in the bubble.
-Cousins made brief playoff returns with the Clippers in 2021 and Nuggets in 2022 before continuing his career in Puerto Rico.
+The Lakers did present Cousins with a championship ring.

 26) Darryl Dawkins (’88-’89 Pistons)